ayanpandit/Splitly/README.md

 ## Step 10:-
 Open the  Supabase and open  you project dashboard in the top right corner open the SQL editor and paste the code copied from the "supabase-schema.sql" now click run
 ## Step 11-
-you  will see an comfirmation.
+you  will see an comfirmation "Success.
+No rows returned.".
 # APK Setup:
 In the folder "Splitlyapk"> App.js , around line no.29 source={{ uri: "Your_deployment_link "}}
 replace it with you deployment link
+# E-mail Setup:

 ---